matthew-mk/CryptogramGame/README.md

-# CS207 Cryptograms Team Fri Group 4 2020
+# Cryptogram Game

-Cryptogram game developed in Java for CS207.
+This is a cryptogram game developed in Java for the "CS207 - Advanced Programming" course at the University of Strathclyde.

 Developers:
 *  Orion Assefaw